sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

     <!-- border -->![DOX-UI-App](choose.png)

-    You see the page preview of the document file you uploaded.
+2. You see the page preview of the document file you uploaded.
+Click **Extraction Results**.

     <!-- border -->![DOX-UI-App](extraction-results.png)

-2. Click **Extraction Results** to see the Header Fields and Line Items extraction results.
+   You see the Header Fields and Line Items extraction results.

     <!-- border -->![DOX-UI-App](extraction-results-done.png)